 If not all the groups are able to do their presentations due to time constraints, your educator will set time aside after other lessons over the next few days.
-The class will vote on whether the group came up with feasible strategies by giving a \bigcirc or \Im .
+The class will vote on whether the group came up with feasible strategies by giving a \circ or \circ .

-The Setting Freeze the moment Strategy Values Core Messages Peer review What could happen?
+The Setting Freeze the moment What could happen?
 What are risk factors, including emotional and physical health, in this setting?
-What can you say or do AND what can friend(s) say or do to protect yourself from risk and negative peer pressure?
-Does the strategy match with our values?
+Strategy What can you say or do AND what can friend(s) say or do to protect yourself from risk and negative peer pressure?
+Values Does the strategy match with our values?
 Yes or no?
 How?
 How not?
-What core messages can help you in this setting?
-What is your strategy going to be?
-Let's assess it and give it assess it and give it or ().
-Has it worked?
+Messages What core messages can help you in this setting?
+Peer review What is your strategy going to be?
+Let's assess it and give it \$\infty\$ or \$\mathbb{F}\$.
 Why?
+Why not?
 Home alone with your 'babe' and things are starting to get hot sexually.
 You've not spoken to each other yet about having sex.
 At a party with friends.
 You fancy someone.
 Alcohol is flowing.
 You think having a drink or two will build your confidence to approach them.
 An older person starts flirting with you on your way to and from school.
 That person has money and promises to buy your things.
 You feel flattered.
 You have been involved with the same person for six months, and you have not had sex.
 Your friends keep asking whether you have done 'it' yet.
 You would love to.
 But your partner says he/she is not ready.
 How are you going to handle this in a responsible and respectful way?